jordanh/babelfish/README.md

 Babelfish is based on the excellent [Sails](http://sailsjs.org) full-stack Javascript MVC framework and AngularJS.

+All the client-side action kicks off from assets/js/app.js.

+The server-side action is run from app.js, but config/routes.js plus api/controllers/*.js will give you the best entry point to the backend action.

 Babelfish's realtime updates use websockets.
 The browser loads the Sail's io module and makes it available to AngularJS using sails.io.js